stonepros/stone/doc/releases/firefly.rst

 ---------

-* We now default to the 'bobtail' CRUSH tunable values that are first supported by Ceph clients in bobtail (v0.56) and Linux kernel version v3.9.
-If you plan to access a newly created Ceph cluster with an older kernel client, you should use 'ceph osd crush tunables legacy' to switch back to the legacy behavior.
+* We now default to the 'bobtail' CRUSH tunable values that are first supported by Stone clients in bobtail (v0.56) and Linux kernel version v3.9.
+If you plan to access a newly created Stone cluster with an older kernel client, you should use 'stone osd crush tunables legacy' to switch back to the legacy behavior.
 Note that making that change will likely result in some data movement in the system, so adjust the setting before populating the new cluster with data.